Who is the UUP Dental Carrier?

 Employees, without regard to gender, are entitled to childcare leave without pay for up to 7 months from the date of delivery.
 The postnatal period of medical disability is included in this 7-month period.
 Once the medical disability period (as stated above) has ended, the employee may no longer charge sick leave; however, absence may be charged to other credits such as vacation and personal leave, at the employee's option.
 Once these accruals are exhausted, employees are placed on leave without pay for the remainder of the 7 months.
 Of course, you need not request leave for the entire 7-month period if you wish to resume work earlier.
 If both parents are State employees, several options may exist for them.
 One parent may elect to take the childcare leave, they may elect to split the 7-month leave, or they may request concurrent leave, subject to agency discretion.

 What is Family and Medical Leave Act (FMLA)?

 Employees who meet certain service requirements are entitled, through the federal Family and Medical Leave Act (FMLA), to take leave of up to 12 weeks per year for serious personal or family health conditions.
 This leave can also be used for the arrival of a new child by birth, adoption or foster placement.
-Although FMLA leave is unpaid, the employee may elect to charge appropriate leave credits in order to continue income during such an absence.
-For additional information, visit The United States Department of Labor.
+Although FMLA leave is unpaid, the employee may elect to charge appropriate leave credits in order to continue income during such an absence.~ For additional information, please contact the Human Resources Office.